 Action: Make sure that your training includes activities and other interactive elements.

 I have been creating training programs for many years and I have also attended tonnes of training and workshop sessions over the years.

 One of the biggest issues I have seen over the years is that far too many trainers fail to create a proper structure for the training sessions they hold.

 Clients pay a lot of money to attend and providing quality training is the best form of marketing to get repeat business.

 Action: Do not try and use shortcuts to provide training.
 Prepare, prepare, and prepare.
 If you are new to pedagogy then consider buying customizable training.

 There are plenty of off-the-shelf structured and quality training packages so there is no need to try and approach providing training without a well-structured training program.

-Including the right mix of activities and games, and timing the training to accommodate breaks, registration and end of course round-up, and so on, should be planned accordingly and properly.
+Including the right mix of activities and games, and timing of the training to accommodate breaks, registration and end-of-course round-up, and so on, should be planned accordingly and properly.

 4. Elicit Feedback So You Can Improve in the future

 From Paige of Florida Atlantic University where they teach Corporate Training.